jonhjelm/docs-and-training/tutorials/level_3_service_creation/python_imageconverter.md

   about the storage location and API of a specific file.
 That said, it is bad practice to directly use the above code every time you need to access a file.
-  Instead, wrap the necessary code into a library in the language of your choice and use that library to reduce code duplication and error proneness.
+  Instead, wrap the necessary code into a library in the language of your choice and use that library to reduce code duplication and make your code less prone to error.
 * In this tutorial, we didn't care for error checking at all.
 For example, the service will fail if there is already a jpg file for a selected png file, since the create operation won't be supported.
+Also, no one stops us from trying to convert, say, an mp3 file to a jpg file with this service.
+It is quite likely that the service will crash, but we cannot say how.
 For such situations, each service should defined appropriate SOAP faults and raise them as needed.
 Have a look at the advanced level-3 tutorials for more information on error handling.